THE GLORY THAT WAS ONCE

 across the lifeless body of my only son.”
 (GM/19.)

 it was to feel a cool, firm hand pressed upon my forehead.
 For an instant

 I did not open my eyes.
 I was endeavoring to gather the loose ends of many

-thoughts and memories which flitted elusively through my tired and overwrought brain.
+thoughts and memories which flitted elusively through my tired and overwrought

-of his spiritual views.
+us a glimpse of his spiritual views.
 In this section alone, we have heard

 of a benign yet tardy Providence, a cruel and malign fate, a devious chain

 of circumstances, and yet, in the end the end, Carter sends a fervent prayer

 of gratitude to the Eternal Mystery.
-Of course, on Barsoom, ERB is the Eternal Mystery.
+Of course, on Barsoom, ERB is the

-thing that I had done in my last conscious act, and then I dared
+of the thing that I had done in my last conscious act, and then I dared

 who it could be who ministered to me.
 Carthoris must have had a companion